The Best Outdoor Restaurant in Every State

 ARIZONA: A Different Pointe of View in Phoenix

 This restaurant is in the Pointe Hilton Tapatio Cliffs Resort, which consistently wins awards for its world-influenced AAA Four-Diamond Award dining.
 Perched to take advantage of the lights of the city at night, as well as views of the colorful Arizona sunset, the outdoor option is relaxing, romantic, and peaceful.
 Considered Phoenix magazine's Favorite Special Occasion Restaurant, this location makes any night incredible.
-The restaurant is open Friday and Saturdays by reservation only.
+The restaurant is open Friday and Saturday by reservation only.

 ARKANSAS: Brave New Restaurant in Little Rock